davidtucker/davidtucker-blog/contents/colophon/index.md

 ## Source Code

-I have provided the <a href="https://github.com/davidtucker/davidtucker-blog" target="_blank">source code for this site</a> on Github as both an example of my work as well as a tool for other developers looking to create a similar site using Wintersmith.
+I have provided the <a href="https://github.com/davidtucker/davidtucker-blog" target="_blank">source code for this site on Github</a> as both an example of my work as well as a tool for other developers looking to create a similar site using Wintersmith.
 It is released under an MIT license.
-For any other code on this site which does specify a license, it is released under a BSD license which means you must attribute me if you choose to reuse elements from my source code.
-If you wish to resue some elements without attribution, please [contact me](/about/#contact).